Investment Properties Toronto: A Practical Guide to Real Estate Investing | Own In Toronto

 Mortgage (~5.5%, 25yr amortization)$4,370/mo

-Annual income & expenses
+Annual income and expenses

 Gross annual rent (2 units)$62,400